drodsou/netlify-oracle/README.md

 that directory must not be uploaded to git, for this:

-- encript in dev with netlify-plugin-encrypted-files: `scripts/encrypt-networkadmin.sh`
+- encript in dev with netlify-plugin-encrypted-files: `npm run precommit`
-- decrypt in dev `scripts/decrypt-networkadmin.sh`
+- decrypt in dev and prod `npm run build`
-	- in prod is automaticllly decripted by the plugin, using NETLIFY_ENCRYPT_KEY env var from the netlify UI
+	- in prod you need to set `NETLIFY_ENCRYPT_KEY` env var from the netlify UI
+	- (setting plugin in netlify.toml failed in prod, switched to this manual and more dev consistent method)

 Also oracle-instantlclient/- needs files from instantclient basic lite, unzip and remove every file and and symlink except: